 Nursing students must demonstrate professional attitudes and behaviors and must perform in an ethical manner in dealing with others.
 The nursing programs require personal integrity and the adherence to standards that reflect the values and functions of the profession.
-These requirements align with the NCC Policy on Student Professional Conduct available at http://catalog.northampton.edu/Policies-CollegeAcademic/Policy-on-Student-ProfessionalConduct.htm
+(NCC Policy on Student Professional Conduct https://northampton.smartcatalogiq.com/2022-2023/college-catalog/policies-college-academic/policy-on-student-professional-conduct/

-Department of Nursing Essential Functions Clinical Examples Demonstrate the application of the professional nursing Code of Ethics to clinical practice Adhere to the practice standards of the nursing profession Adhere to the legal/ethical standards set forth by the Board of Nurse Examiners for the State of Pennsylvania Apply negotiation and mediation skills in ethical decision making Reflect the values of the profession in their practice Demonstrate accountability for one's own practice Take action to protect the public from the unsafe, illegal or unethical practice of others Participate in the legal/regulatory/ social policy processes that influence health care and nursing practice Act as a moral agent in the practice of nursing Abide by professional standards of practice Demonstrate ethical and professional attitudes and conduct Assist individuals and families in making end-of-life decision Participate in ethics committee activities relative to patients/ clients receiving nursing care Participate in professional nursing organizations Advocate for the welfare of individuals and groups Practice in a manner that preserves/protects client autonomy, dignity and rights Act as a nurse advocate Maintain client confidentiality
+Department of Nursing Essential Functions Clinical Examples Demonstrate the application of the professional nursing Code of Ethics to clinical practice Adhere to the practice standards of the nursing profession Adhere to the legal/ethical standards set forth by the Board of Nurse Examiners for the State of Pennsylvania Apply negotiation and mediation skills in ethical decision making Reflect the values of the profession in their practice Abide by professional standards of practice Demonstrate ethical and professional attitudes and conduct Assist individuals and families in making end-of-life decision Participate in ethics committee activities relative to patients/ clients receiving nursing care Participate in professional nursing organizations Advocate for the welfare of individuals and groups